ScottWe/solidity-1/tutorials/3_transactions.md

 )
 ```

-As with all LTL properties, we can construct a monitor to detects when the
+As with all LTL properties, we can construct a monitor to detect when the
 property is violated.
+For simplicity we use the predicate language:

+  * `called`: in the last transaction, `Manager.openBank` was called.
+  * `unchanged`: in the last transaction, the balance of `Fund` was unchanged.

+The regular expression for this monitor is  `unchanged* called True*`.
+The
-The corresponding automaton is as follows:
+corresponding automaton is as follows:

 ![](3_monitor.png)

-(*SW: This monitor is not "quite" the property.
-Formally, we think of a transaction as being a relation between two states but we don't have a notation to talk about this.
-Instead, I've partitioned the calls into methods which change the balance of `Manager.fund` and those which do not.*)

-At this time, SmartACE do not automate property instrumentation.
+At this time, SmartACE does not automate property instrumentation.
 The next
-section describes how it could be done by hand.
+section describes instrumentation is done by hand.
 The reader less interested in
-these details may safely skip to the final section.
+these details can safely skip to the final section.

 ## Instrumenting the Model